gbayer-1/AZMLND_Capstone_Project/README.md

 ### Overview
 *TODO*: Explain about the data you are using and where you got it from.
+The dataset I'm using for this project is the Heart Failure Prediction Dataset from kaggle.

+fedesoriano.
+(September 2021).
+Heart Failure Prediction Dataset.
+Retrieved [2021-10-18] from https://www.kaggle.com/fedesoriano/heart-failure-prediction.

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.
+The task with this dataset is to predict whether a person will develop a heart disease with a set of 11 diagnostic features.
+This dataset is a combination of five independent heart disease datasets containing 918 observations of patients.
+The target column "Heart Disease" is nearly balanced in this dataset with 510 patients with and 408 patients without cardiovascular diseases.

+The features in this dataset are:
+- General information
+  - Age of the patient in years; with the youngest patient being 28 and the oldest 77 years old
+  - Sex of the patient; the majority of the patients (79%) being male
+- blood tests
+  - Cholesterol in serum [mm/dl]; an indicator for ateriosclerosis
+  - fasting blood sugar level; a boolean value if the blood sugar is elevated (>120mg/dl) or not, which is an indicator for diabetes
+- medical history
+  - type of chest pain the patient is experiencing in four categories
+    - TA: typical angina
+    - ATA: atypical angina
+    - NAP: non-anginal pain
+    - ASY: asymptomatic
+- ECG and cardiac stress testing
+  - resting blood pressure [mm Hg]
+  - resting ECG results in three categories
+    - Normal
+    - ST  ST-T wave abnormality
+    - LVH : left ventricular hypertrophy
+  - oldpeak: the depression between S and T peak
+  - maximum heartrate under cardiac stress
+  - ST-slope of te peak exercise in three categories (Up, flat and down)

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.

+### PreProcessing

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment